SchrodingerandDoraemon/Notes/Java/antra_java.md

 ### There is no static local variable

 ### volatile
 The Java volatile keyword is used to mark a Java variable as "being stored in main memory".
-So any changes to the variable areacross threads.
+So any changes to the variable are across threads.

 ### Enum
 Enum is the lists of constants.